nutboltu/angular-app-skeleton/README.md

 ```
 bower install
 ```
-In the End run gulp in the root directory.
+Finally run gulp in the root directory.
 ```
 gulp
 ```
 The app will run in http://localhost:1990

+## Licence
+MIT licence